perdedora/lolisafe/README.md

 If you want to use an existing lolisafe v3 database with this fork, copy over `database/db` file from your previous installation, then run `yarn migrate` at least once to create the new database columns introduced in this fork (don't forget to make a backup).

+> **Warning**
-> **Said migration script is NOT COMPATIBLE with Chibisafe's database.**
+> The migration script is **NOT COMPATIBLE** with Chibisafe's database.

 Configuration file of lolisafe v3 (`config.js`) is also NOT fully compatible with this fork.
-There are some options that had been renamed and/or restructured.
+There are some options that had been renamed and/or restructured

 Please make sure your config matches the sample in `config.sample.js` before starting and/or migrating your previous database (hint: this fork's default config assumes your database file is named `db.sqlite3` instead of `db`).

 ## Running in production mode

 1. Ensure you have at least [Node.js](https://nodejs.org/en/download/) v14.x and [Yarn](https://yarnpkg.com/getting-started/install#install-corepack) v1.x installed.

+> **Note**
 > Fully compatible up to Node.js v16.x LTS (untested with Node.js v17.x or later).
 > I recommend using [Volta](https://github.com/volta-cli/volta) to ensure you will always have & use the correct Node.js and Yarn versions for lolisafe, even if the requirements change in future updates.
 >